 On September 17, 2018, 15 international gambling regulators, plus the Washington State Gambling Commission, signed a declaration expressing concern "with the risks posed by the blurring of lines between gambling and other forms of digital entertainments such as video gaming," including, among others, social casino gaming.
-The regulators committed to work together to analyze the characteristics of video games and social gaming and to engage in an informed dialogue with the video game and social gaming industries to ensure the appropriate and efficient implementation of applicable laws and regulations.
+The regulators committed to work together to analyze the characteristics of video games and social gaming and to engage in an informed dialogue with the video game and social gaming industries to ensure the appropriate and efficient implementation of applicable laws and regulators.
 The regulators also indicated they would work closely with their consumer protection enforcement agencies.
+Several other gambling regulators have joined as new signatories to the declaration since its publication.
 We cannot predict the likelihood, timing, scope, or terms of any actions taken as a result of the declaration.